trothr/xmitmsgx/Members.md

 `msglen` is the size of the buffer pointed to by `msgbuf`.

-Upon return, `msgmake()` will have put the length of the message in this field.
+Upon return, `msgmake()` will have put the length of the resulting message into this field.

 ## Optional Supplied by Caller